Azure/Service-Fabric-Troubleshooting-Guides/Security/How to ACL application certificate from ApplicationManifest.md

 The following example configures the Principal and sets the private key ACL using '&lt;Principals&gt;' and '&lt;Certificates&gt;' elements in ApplicationManifest.xml.
 See [Assign a security access policy for HTTP and HTTPS endpoints](https://learn.microsoft.com/azure/service-fabric/service-fabric-assign-policy-to-endpoint) and [Manage encrypted secrets in Service Fabric applications](https://docs.microsoft.com/azure/service-fabric/service-fabric-application-secret-management) for additional configuration information.

+## Prerequisites

+- An existing application certificate added to key vault.
+- Key vault has Virtual Machine and ARM template deployment resource access enabled.
+- KVVM or VMSS configuration for provisioning of certificate onto node as documented above.

 ## ApplicationManifest.xml Configuration

 - **'&lt;Principals&gt;&lt;Users&gt;'** section - Add **'&lt;User&gt;'** element for the user account executing application.
 For 'AccountType', enter 'NetworkService' for user 'Network Service'.
 See [AccountType](https://learn.microsoft.com/azure/service-fabric/service-fabric-service-model-schema-elements#accounttype) for list of all account types.